Endpoint Services, Adobe Creative Cloud 2019 and 2020

 University of Illinois IT Pros leveraging Technology Services Endpoint Service Microsoft Endpoint Configuration Manager (MECM), formerly SCCM and/or Munki Mac Endpoint Management systems.

 - Shared Device Licenses

 - Getting Help

-Adobe has now released Creative Cloud 2020, which continues the support for Named User and Shared Device licenses that began with Creative Cloud 2019.
-The EPS SCCM and Munki services both offer Named User and Shared Device versions of Creative Cloud applications.
+In late 2019, Adobe released Creative Cloud 2020, which continued the support for Named User and Shared Device licenses that began with Creative Cloud 2019.
+The EPS MECM and Munki services both offer Named User and Shared Device versions of Creative Cloud applications.
 If you have not already done so, please read the UofI Webstore's KB article detailing Creative Cloud licensing and activation.
 This supplemental article relates specifically to EPS packages and deployment.

-The current device license for pre-2019 Adobe CC apps will expire on February 5, 2020.
-We encourage units leveraging those applications to move to 2020 or 2019 versions as soon as possible.
+The campus device license for pre-2019 Adobe CC apps expired on February 5, 2020; units must update their deployments to 2020 or 2019 versions if they have not already.

 Named User (NU or NUL) licensing should be used on University-owned laptops or other devices that may be used off-campus.
 This license model require that users log in with their Enterprise ID, with each logged-in endpoint contributing to that user’s two available activations.
 Logging out of an application or the accompanying Creative Cloud Desktop app will recover an activation.
 An Adobe Enterprise ID must be requested by faculty and staff by ordering this free WebStore offer.